frictionlessdata/website/README.md

 ## Notebooks

 Use `notebooks.yml` for the notebooks management:
-- `target` property allows to choose a target directory for generated markdowns
+* `target` property allows to choose a target directory for generated markdowns.
-- `source` property is a key-value pair of a notebook's id and a colab url
+* `source` property is a key-value pair of a notebook's id and a colab URL.

 To generate markdowns from the notebooks: